LukasBudach/FinanceScraper/docs/quickstart.rst

 This is the main reason you are probably going to want to use this API for your own project.
 Finance Scraper is aimimg to provide multiple classes, one for access to a single of its own data sources.
-As of Version 0.1.0 there is only one source - yahoo finance.
+As of version 0.2.0 there is only one source - yahoo finance.

 Due to this architecture you are going to need to get yourself a scraper object